 While the typical recommended amount is anywhere from three to six months of living expenses, it certainly couldn’t hurt to save more when you work for yourself.
 If you can, aim to auto-save a portion of your income each month.

 Yup, the IRS has jumped on the app bandwagon.
-Through its official app, IRS2Go, you can check your tax refund status, make a payment, and look for free tax prep services.
+Through its official app, IRS2Go, you can check your tax refund status, make a payment and look for free tax prep services.

 While it’s probably an app you’ll only tap into a few times of the year, anything that makes paying taxes easier get a gold star in my book.

-5. General Budgeting: Toshl Finance
+5. Toshl Finance

 I love budgeting—said no one, ever.
 If you are someone who needs a budget to stay on track, look no further than Toshl.
 With Toshl Finance you’re able to monitor what goes in and comes out.

-Features include setting specific amounts for each spending category, such as for health insurance, and business expenses.
+Features include setting specific amounts for each spending category, such as for health insurance and business expenses.
 You’ll get a “nudge” once you near your spending limits.